 As originally adopted, the foreign tax credit was not subject to a foreign tax credit limitation.
-However, by 1921, U.S. tax rates had fallen without a corresponding reduction in foreign tax rates, 2 and it became apparent that a U.S. taxpayer's entire U.S. tax liability could be eliminated by higher foreign income taxes.
+However, by 1921, U.S. tax rates had fallen without a corresponding reduction in foreign tax rates, and it became apparent that a U.S. taxpayer's entire U.S. tax liability could be eliminated by higher foreign income taxes.
 Treasury regarded this as a grave abuse and the Senate Finance Committee approved, without discussion, the imposition of a foreign tax credit limitation.
-This limitation permitted the foreign tax credit to reduce the U.S. tax on foreign-source income, but not the U.S. tax on U.S.-source income, 3 and preserved the United States' ability to collect tax on that U.S.-source income, i.e., to avoid ceding to foreign countries the primary right to tax such income.
-4 A later-enacted feature of the foreign tax credit rules that helps preserve the United States' ability to tax U.S.-source income is the overall foreign loss (OFL) recapture rule in section 904(f) of the Code.
+This limitation permitted the foreign tax credit to reduce the U.S. tax on foreign-source income, but not the U.S. tax on U.S.-source income, and preserved the United States' ability to collect tax on that U.S.-source income, A later-enacted feature of the foreign tax credit rules that helps preserve the United States' ability to tax U.S.-source income is the overall foreign loss (OFL) recapture rule in section 904(f) of the Code.
 Under this rule, U.S.-source income offset by a foreign loss in a given year is restored in later years.